MR-SAIKHUN/Mechanic-Project/README.md

 - [Prince Yeoj Caravan](https://github.com/IamPrince2)

 ## Project Description
 This project is a physics-based simulation built using Pygame, where a randomly sized and shaped object undergoes forces and moments.
 The user can interact with it to balance or stabilize its movement.
+All activities and warning will be logged.
 ## Requirements
-- **Python Version:** 3.X.X
+- **Python Version:** 3.7 or higher
 - **Dependencies:**
-  - pygame
+  - pygame 2.1.2 or higher
+  - logging
+  - math
+  - random
-  - numpy
+  - sys

 ## Installation
 To install and set up the project, follow these steps: